netzgut/ubuntu-setup/README.md

 See `setup-example.sh` for how to use it.
 Just add the scripts you want the the variable `SCRIPTS`.
+The name of the script is its filename without its extension.
 You can override default settings, see a script for the available/needed environment variables.

-## Adding scripts

-The variable `MARKER` _MUST_ be the filename without extension, or the installation check will fail.

 ## License
 MIT.
 See LICENSE.